SUSE-Enceladus/marketplace-docs/neuvector-prime/aws/suse-llc/payg/usage-instructions.md

 #### OIDC provider

-Your EKS cluster must have an OIDC provider installed.
+Your EKS cluster is required to have an OIDC provider installed.
 To check for an OIDC provider first find the OIDC issuer with the following command.
 Substitute `$CLUSTER_NAME` with the *Name* of the EKS cluster:

 ```
 aws eks describe-cluster --name $CLUSTER_NAME --query cluster.identity.oidc.issuer --output text